hapax/hapax.github.io/assets/chandra.md

 Layout: post
 mathjax: true
 comments: true
-title:  "White dwarfs and black holes"
+title:  "Electrons, donuts and white dwarfs"
 categories: [Physics, Hacks]
-date:  2020-03-23
+date:  2020-03-26
 ---

-**March 23, 2020.** *If you throw too many electrons into a box, it collapses under its own weight to form a black hole.
+**March 26, 2020.** *If you throw too many electrons into a box, it collapses under its own weight to form a black hole.
 But how many is too many?
 We will hack our way towards an order-of-magnitude estimate, and comment on the implications for astrophysics.*